qua-platform/quam/docs/features/gate-level-operations.md

 ### Kwargs vs. attributes in method macros

-A common question when writing method macros is: should a parameter like `threshold` be a **keyword argument** on the method, or an **attribute** on the qubit (or `QuamMacro` subclass)?
+A common question when writing method macros is: should a calibration parameter like `threshold` be a **keyword argument** on the method, or stored somewhere as a persistent attribute?
+And if an attribute, where?

-The rule is straightforward:
+The rule for kwargs is straightforward:

-- **Attributes** are *persistent calibrated values*.
-They are stored in the QUAM state, saved to disk, and loaded back when you restore a session.
-Use these for parameters that come from a calibration and should remain consistent across many experiments.
 - **Kwargs** are *one-time per-call overrides*.
 They are not stored anywhere and disappear after the call returns.
-Use these when you need to deviate from the calibrated value for a single program or experiment.
+Use these when you need to deviate from a calibrated value for a single program or experiment.

-**Example: threshold as an attribute**
+For persistent calibrated values you have three options depending on how tightly the parameter is coupled to the macro:

+**Option 1 — Attribute on the qubit (method macro)**

+If the parameter is a general property of the qubit (e.g., a readout threshold used across several macros), add it as a dataclass field on the qubit class itself.
+Method macros access it via `self`:

 ```python
 @quam_dataclass